Skip to Content

 If you’re looking for a relaxing getaway and enjoying this tropical paradise with fewer people, hire a longtail boat and visit Bamboo Island and Mosquito Island.

-Ko Mai Phai, known also as the Bamboo Island, doesn’t have steep limestone cliffs, and the views might not be as captivating, but the beach is stunning, a spectacle of pure white sand and perfect turquoise waters.
+Ko Mai Phai, also known as the Bamboo Island, doesn’t have steep limestone cliffs, and the views might not be as captivating, but the beach is stunning, a spectacle of pure white sand and perfect turquoise waters.
 The sunsets are incredible here!

-Hike to the Viewpoint
+Hike to the Viewpoint at Phi Phi Don

-It’s a 30-minute walk to climb to the viewpoint at the southern tip 0f Ao La Dalam , and it’s a straightforward and non-demanding trek to the top.
-Here you’ll find a view of the Loh Dalum Bay with its turquoise waters and the white sand beach.
-Moreover, there are snacks and drinks available at the top, and it makes for the perfect place to sit down and relax.
+From this viewpoint you’ll have unmatched views of the Loh Dalum Bay, with its turquoise waters and white sand beach.
+Moreover, there are snacks and drinks available at the top, and it makes for the perfect place to sit down and relax with fresh juice or a beer.

 Go Snorkeling in this Natural Paradise

-At Loh Samah Bay you’ll be able to see plenty of coral and reef fish such as the angel fish, while in Ao Toh Koh if you’re lucky you might even be able to swim with dolphins!
+At Loh Samah Bay you’ll be able to see plenty of coral and reef fish such as the angel fish, while in Ao Toh Koh, if you’re lucky, you might even be able to swim with dolphins!

 Most resorts and hotels offer plenty of packages with snorkeling activities included (we went snorkeling through Zeavola Resort where we were staying), but you can also book a tour in advance to explore the underwater wonders of Phi Phi.
-For a special experience, check out the Reef Shark Snorkeling Eco Tour where if you are lucky you’ll be able to spot Blacktip Reef Sharks.
-It’s totally safe!

-If you’re planning to do a lot of snorkeling while in Thailand (why wouldn’t you?), consider getting your own basic snorkeling kit before your departure.
+If you’re planning to do a lot of snorkeling while in Thailand (why wouldn’t you?), consider getting your own snorkeling kit before your departure.
 It’s more hygienic and basic sets are affordable.

 Go Diving in Phi Phi